moarshy/content_creators/README.md

 * **Social Accounts**: Handles for the brand's social media accounts
 * **Content Brief**: Topic, purpose, key points, and call to action

+**Note:** To customize the inputs, you can modify the corresponding variables directly within the `main.py` file.

 ## Output

 The system generates: